AOT-Technologies/forms-flow-ai/USAGE.md

 ![image](https://user-images.githubusercontent.com/70306694/121692761-092a7b80-cae6-11eb-8b25-1a8076ef249e.png)

-* Based on the **Product Survey** form workflow associated, the form is supposed to be send to an email to configured email-id.
+* Based on the **Product Survey** form workflow associated, the form is supposed to be send to an email to configured valid Gmail account.
+For that ensure you have configured `mail.config properties` in forms-flow-bpm as mentioned [here](./forms-flow-bpm/README.md#camunda-formsflowai-integration-settings)

 ![image](https://user-images.githubusercontent.com/70306694/121726317-02146500-cb08-11eb-9685-9b6881db0696.png)